Mirddinhell/raspberrypi-manjaro-ipad-usb-gadget/README.md

 # raspberrypi-manjaro-ipad-isb-gadget

-How to use Raspberry Pi 4 (Arch Linux ARM aarch64) as a USB gadget from iPad Pro iPad archLinux
+How to use Raspberry Pi 4 (Arch Linux ARM aarch64) as a USB gadget from iPad Pro
-RaspberryPi
-iPadS
-Introduction

 The Raspberry Pi 4 can use the USB-C port as Ethernet, so when combined with an iPad Pro that has a USB-C port, you can power the Raspberry Pi from the iPad Pro with a single USB-C cable through that cable.
 You can make an SSH connection.
-This allows you to quickly fill in difficult parts of the iPad Pro alone (compiling Rust code, running Docker, testing something in a Linux environment) by simply inserting the Raspberry Pi 4 as an accessory. ..
+This allows you to quickly fill in difficult parts of the iPad Pro alone (compiling Rust code, running Docker, testing something in a Linux environment) by simply inserting the Raspberry Pi 4 as an accessory.

-IMG_0353.jpeg

 This article describes the procedure when using Arch Linux ARM (aarch64) as the OS of Raspberry Pi 4.
 If you are using Raspbian, you should be able to use the original article in the last reference.